How to Write a Re-Engagement Email

 ‘Dear Max, there have been some big changes around here!
 Don’t miss the latest range of condiments just released this week.
 Our company has been looking to be more eco-forward, and we’ve really nailed it with this recent launch.’

 There might be something that catches the eye, and it emulates the relationship between old friends.
 Let’s have a catch-up!
 Why not?
-This is a great window for highlighting recent developments.
+This is a great window for highlighting recent developments in a re-engagement email sequence that might lead to good click-through rates.

 Regardless of the format, or even if you see a combination of types over a few weeks, you have to get the content on point.
 If it isn’t, the whole thing becomes pointless.

-Using someone’s name is better than a generic greeting.
+Using someone’s name is better than a generic greeting referring to their email address.
 It automatically makes them more important to you, and calling someone by their name is an immediate attention grabber regardless of whether it’s verbal or written.

 Don’t forget a call to action because this well-known marketing trick engages with motivational language and inspires active choices.
 Phrases like: